Get Power BI Desktop

 - In the Registry Editor, navigate to the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Power BI Desktop key.

 - Create a new REG_DWORD entry in the key with the following name: DisableUpdateNotification.

 - Set the value of that new entry to 1.

 - Restart your computer for the change to take effect.

 Power BI Desktop loads with a partial screen

-In certain circumstances, including certain screen resolution configurations, some users may see Power BI Desktop render content with large black areas.
-This issue is generally a result of recent operating system updates that affect how items are rendered, rather than a direct result of how Power BI Desktop presents content.
-Follow these steps to address this issue:
+In certain circumstances, including some screen resolution configurations, some users might see Power BI Desktop render content with large black areas.
+This issue is generally a result of recent operating system updates that affect how items are rendered, and not a direct result of how Power BI Desktop presents content.
+Follow these steps to resolve this issue:

-- Press the Start key and enter blurry into the search bar that appears.
+- Press the Windows Start key and enter blurry into the search bar.